thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/dapper.md

 {% endhighlight %}

 ## Result
-The result returned by queries method can be mapped to multiple type:
+The result returned by queries method can be mapped to multiple types:

 - [Anonymous](/result-anonymous)
 - [Strongly Typed](/result-strongly-typed)